Sessions

 Who’s leading the StoryMaking session?

-Well the rest of this site gives you a lot of info, so all I’ll I say here is that I spent two and a half decades as a research scientist.
+There’s a bunch of detail here if you want it, so all I’ll I say here is that I spent two and a half decades as a research scientist.
 What that means for you is that I don’t do the fluffy “this is what worked for me” stuff.
-I do stuff which is more like “The research says this works for most people most of the time by X%… so try this first”.
+I do stuff which is more like “The research says this works for most people most of the time by X%… so try this first”…

 I should point out that I’ve not done all of these at the same time!